h0ngcha0/liuhongchao.github.io/_posts/2020-03-14-why-learn-crypto.md

 other in a nuanced and subtle way, solving it requires carefully and constantly balancing different kind of tradeoffs given that the structure might always be evolving.
 However, at a given point in time one solution might seem to monopolize the solution space.
-One example is the business model of most of the internet companies today.
+An example is the business model of most of the internet companies today.
 By owning users' identity and harvesting users' data through massive surveillance, those companies are able to somehow monetize on that and